YannickDeiss/WE-roomie/README.md

 ```

 The database is designed in a way that one user can have several apartments.
 However, one apartment corresponds to one user, and only one user.
+Additionally it is worth mentioning that the database does not store images as images in the apartment table, it stores links to images, which are stored on an Amazon server (AWS S3).